Experiencing Bratislava through the eyes of a local, an expat, and a biker.

 On the positive side, as someone who isn't familiar with the city, I enjoy exploring it.

-I must say, Bratislava is beautiful!
+Thankfully, I could still see a bit of the city and beyond thanks to the few exceptions in the similar stay-at-home order as the UK had.
+I found my way around, and I must say, Bratislava is beautiful!
 It surpassed my expectations by a long shot.
-Apart from some interesting architecture, I like its geographical settings.
+Apart from some architecture, I like its geographical settings.
 There are flatlands, hills, and a river that goes through it.

 Such disposition opens arrays of possibilities for an active lifestyle.

-I already hinted at which outdoor activity I am going to focus on in this post..
+I already hinted at which activity I'll focus on in this post:

 I brought my bike with me; however, Bratislava has also the same convenient bike-sharing scheme that I loved in China.